 This is a worthy read—a rant and lots of colorful comments on one of the blogs I follow.
 It addresses a question I have not been able to answer - until now.
 If Common Core is really just about standards, not curriculum, why are so many parents lamenting about the way their kids are learning math?
 The example here focuses on the “base-ten system” and, like any standard, there are multiple ways to teach it.
 But because it is a new standard, any curriculum will likely be new to parents.
 This is the story of a nonsensical argument against the Common Core, and the effective and entertaining response it inspired.
 As you’ll see, it’s not the way kids learned math decades ago, but turns out the base-ten system actually makes a whole lot of sense.

 The Evolving Link Between Learning and Earning:

 Connecting postsecondary and workforce data is critical to preparing students for careers that will earn them a living wage.

 How well is our nation’s education system aligned to the realities of the 21st century workforce and globally competitive economy?
 Well, just ask any parents whose kid has had to move home to live in their basement after graduating college in the last several years.

 There’s a popular phrase that makes a powerful point: learning is earning.
 It’s true.
 The more education you have, the more likely you are to become and remain gainfully employed, and thus climb higher up the economic ladder.

-America Succeeds is a non-profit education policy and advocacy organization committed to ensuring that our nation’s public education system prepares every student to succeed in a competitive global economy.
-America Succeeds is committed to developing a network of affiliated, non-partisan, business-led, policy and advocacy organizations that offer an informed and credible “business voice for education reform” in every state.
-We believe that Great Schools are Good Business.
+America Succeeds America Succeeds is a network of non-partisan, business-led, policy and advocacy organizations that offer an informed and credible “business voice for education” in each state.
+We believe great schools are good business.

 Who We Are